amist88/DESPEC_S452/README.md

 # DESPEC_S452
 DESPEC On/Nearline code for S452 (March 2021)

-Developed by A.K.Mistry and N. Hubbard
+Developed by A.K.Mistry, N. Hubbard, M. Rudigier

 Contact A.K.Mistry@gsi.de